-Ameliorez l’apparence et les fonctionnalités de votre terminal PowerShell sous Windows avec une police adaptée et Oh My Posh, un framework de personnalisation du prompt.
+Améliorez l’apparence et les fonctionnalités de votre terminal PowerShell sous Windows avec une police adaptée, Oh My Posh pour le prompt, et PSReadLine pour un historique beaucoup plus efficace.

 Microsoft Cascadia Code sous Windows, notamment dans VS Code et le Terminal.